 Cost: $9.99 per month or $49.99 per year

-Mindwell also offers meditations to help you recover from stressful or upsetting moments that occur throughout the day.
+Mindwell offers meditations to help you recover from stressful or upsetting moments that occur throughout the day.
 For example, say you experienced a client meeting at work that didn't go well -- you could use a Mindwell meditation specifically designed to dampen negative emotions and help you move forward with your day.

 Cost: Free with in-app purchases.